RetroPie/RetroPie-Docs/docs/Universal-Controller-Calibration-&-Mapping-Using-xboxdrv.md

 # **(3) Key-Mapping For Individual Emulators**

 ## **(3A) Key-Mapping and Launch Fundamentals**

-**Note:** This section is soon to be replaced with the information found [here](https://retropie.org.uk/forum/topic/7096/xboxdrv-guidance-needed/17)
+**Note:** This section is soon to be replaced with the simplified information found [here](https://retropie.org.uk/forum/topic/7096/xboxdrv-guidance-needed/17)

 The foundation has been laid.
 Controller's have been fine-tuned.
 Now, we'll take a look at how to map keyboard keys and mouse movements to a controller's analog sticks and buttons for use in emulators that lack native controller support and how to launch and maintain multiple mappings accordingly.
 So far we have dealt with xboxdrv on a system level.
 This first step in facilitating program-specific key-mappings requires that xboxdrv be able to run at a user level.
 To do this, drop down to the command line by pressing 'F4' on your keyboard, then type:
 ```